How to Backup Your WordPress Site Successfully

 There is a ton of difference between a good backup and a great backup.
 Here are the factors you should consider when choosing a backup provider:

 BlogVault fulfills all the criteria above, in addition to a few more perks.
-It is easy to set up BlogVault even on WooCommerce websites and multisites.
+It is easy to set up BlogVault to backup WordPress multisites and even WooCommerce websites.
 There is no configuration needed, and you can reach out to support 24/7.

 Conclusion